Reading: Applied Part 1. Recovering Specifications from Legacy

 • When the event is correlated with a deployment or 5xx growth in related metrics;

-• Then incident severity=P1 is created, initial response is expected within 8 minutes, auto-escalation to NOC occurs within 15 minutes, and closure is only permitted after 2 consecutive OKs within 10 minutes.
+• Then an incident severity=P1 is created, the initial response is expected in 8 minutes, auto-escalation to NOC occurs in 15 minutes, and closing is allowed only after 2 consecutive OKs within 10 minutes.

-Formulate the canary namespace exception as a separate condition, not as a note at the end.
-Otherwise the validator will not be able to distinguish the standard path from the relaxed threshold.
-Such format turns the conversation about "quick response" into concrete numbers, events, and statuses.
+Designate the exception for the canary namespace as a separate condition, not as a note at the end.
+Otherwise, the validator will not be able to distinguish the standard path from the relaxed threshold.
+This format moves the conversation about "fast response" into specific numbers, events, and statuses.

-Minimal JSON Schema for the same contract (full form with triggers and regex for auto_resolve_window — in the full track):
+The minimum JSON Schema of the same contract (the full form with triggers and a regular expression for auto_resolve_window is in the full track):

 {